CNuge/BOLD-CLI/README.md

 - add documentation for the command line flags
 - write the readme file and add examples
 - add godocs detail

-bugs to fix:
-- if not params are passed, then the call of the program with no flags builds an empty file.
-	- have it check the passed params... if len(not_file_or_query) < 1
-	then throw an error saying you have to specify the data to get from bold. then list the options.

 - Compiling on windows and linux as well, as last step upload a compiled version of each, zipped and labelled.
 	- a version compiled on windows will work without go installed... so compile and ship